 The operating conditions are always subcritical which guarantees good efficiency levels.
-In the most favourable application range (approx. -10 to -50°C), pressures are still on a level where already available components or items in development, e.g. for R410A, can be matched with acceptable effort.
+In the most favourable application range (approx. -10 to -50°C), pressures are still on a level where already available components, e.g. for R410A, can be matched with acceptable effort.

 For the high temperature side of such a cascade system, a compact cooling unit can be used, whose evaporator serves on the secondary side as the condenser for CO2.
 Chlorine-free refrigerants are suitable, e.g. NH3, HCs or HFCs, HFO and HFO/HFC blends.

 With NH3, the cascade heat exchanger should be designed in a way that the dreaded build-up of ammonium carbonate in the case of leakage is prevented.
 This technology has been applied in breweries for a long time.